2009 Los Angeles Dodgers season: May

+June

-On June 1, in a loss to the Arizona Diamondbacks, the Dodgers had five wild pitches: three by Cory Wade in the seventh inning and two by Brent Leach in the eighth.
-This set a record for most wild pitches in a single game in Los Angeles Dodgers history and tied a franchise record set in 1918.
+The month opened with a loss to the Arizona Diamondbacks.
+The Dodgers had five wild pitches: three by Cory Wade in the seventh inning and two by Brent Leach in the eighth.
+This set a record for most wild pitches in a single game in club history and tied a franchise record set in 1918.
 On June 5 and 6, Andre Ethier provided a walk-off game-winning hit on each day to defeat the Philadelphia Phillies.
 Ethier hit a 2-run double in the bottom of the 9th inning on June 5 to give the Dodgers a 4–3 win, and then hit a solo home run in the 12th inning on June 6 to give the Dodgers a 3–2 victory.

-On June 20, Jeff Weaver started for the Dodgers against the Los Angeles Angels.
+Jeff Weaver started for the Dodgers against the Los Angeles Angels on June 20th.
 The opposing starter was his younger brother Jered Weaver.
 This was the first pitching matchup between brothers since 2002 when Andy and Alan Benes matched up and only the 15th such game since 1967.
-The Dodgers won 6–4, with Jeff getting the win and Jered taking the loss.
+The Dodgers won 6–4.